EthicalSource/ethicalsource.dev/GOVERNANCE.md

 ## Evolution

-The BDFL can change the governance structure of the community at will.
+When a formal organization is incorporated, its leadership will assume control of the community.
+This control is activated upon the leadership of the organization, including the BD, unanimously adopting a revised Role that specifies how the Board will be chosen and make policy.
+Until then, the BD can change the governance structure of the community at will.

 ---